Tetrakern/fictioneer/CUSTOMIZE.md

 add_action( 'wp', 'child_remove_scheduled_chapter', 11 ); // The action is added late, so you need to be even later
 ```

-## Story page cover image on the right side
+## Floating story page cover on the right

 If you would rather have the story page cover image floating on the right, as demonstrated in the screenshot.
-Note that this solution disables the option to hide cover images on story pages globally.
-You can only choose not to have none.
+Note that this solution disables the option to hide cover images on story pages.
+You can only choose to have none.

 **References**
 * Action: [fictioneer_story_after_header](ACTIONS.md#do_action-fictioneer_story_after_header-args-)